okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 * If your logo isn't in one of the acceptable formats, ask your design team to convert your existing logo to the preferred PNG format.

+* If your image isn't in one of the four allowed dimensions, ask your design team to scale your logo appropriately.
+The OIN Manager doesn't allow you to submit any other dimensions.

 * A square logo is preferred.
 If your logo isn't square, consider using your website favicon.
 Alternatively, you can use the first letter of your app wordmark and convert it to a square image.

-* If you submit an image that is outside of the four allowed dimensions, your logo might be distorted when it's displayed in the catalog.
+* If you submit an image that's outside of the four allowed dimensions, your logo might be distorted when it's displayed in the catalog.
 OIN app icons are placed in a 200 x 200 pixel grid, so consider the scaling that occurs when your logo resizes to fit the grid.

 <div class="full">